Kuifje02/vrpy/paper/paper.md

 |  *Figure 1: Column Generation*   |

 The master problem is a set partitioning linear formulation and is solved with the open source solver CLP of COIN-OR [@johnjforrest_2020], while the sub problem is a shortest elementary path problem with *resource constraints*.
 It is solved with the help of the  ``cspy`` library [@cspy] which is specifically designed for such problems.

+This column generation procedure is very generic, as for each of the featuring VRP variants, the master problem is identical and partitions the customers into subsets (routes).
+It is the sub problem (or pricing problem) that differs from one variant to another.
+More specifically, each variant has its unique set of *resources* which must remain in a given interval.
+For example, for the CVRP, a resource representing the vehicle's load is carried along the path and must not exceed the vehicle capacity; for the CVRP with time windows, two extra resources must be considered: the first one for time, and the second one for time window feasibility.

+The flexibility and genericity of ``vrpy`` is strongly due to the power of column generation, and the relevance of ``cspy``.

 <!---
 # Examples